mytory/mytory-borrowing-cashbook/readme.md

 * Show cash that get from others by person.
 * Show cash that return to others by person.
 * Show borrowing history by date and person.
+* Cashbook is only a private page.
+Very simple.

 ## Installation ##